 Why is Shielding Important?

-Shielding will work to reduce noise caused by Radio Frequencies (RF) and Electro-Magnetic Interference (EMI).
+Shielding will work to reduce noise caused by RF and EMI.
 Any electric motor or fluorescent light can create interference, as can light dimmers, microwaves, CB radios, and power transformers.
 This interference can bleed into your signal through unshielded sections of your guitar wiring and create a static or buzzing sound.

 Can Grounding Silence Single-Coil Pickups?

-Let’s get started looking at some different things we can do to Ground a guitar.
+Let’s look at some of the different things we can do to ground a guitar.

 The Output Jack

 One of the most common grounding problems has to do with the output jack.
 This component is easy to wire backward, and it often happens after replacing a faulty jack.
 You can tell if your jack’s wires are backward if the guitar makes a loud humming sound when you touch the strings.